MrBlueXav/Dryftor/README.md

 Knobs positions are stored to prevent brutal value jumps when changing mode.

+Six modes are present but not fully implemented.

 In mode "white" (leds are white):

 * Switch1 toggles manual and automatic modes.